ting-hsuan-chen/TEgenomeSimulator-open/README.md

 A tool to simulate TE mutation and insertion into a random-synthesised or user-provided genome.

 ## Introduction
 TEgenomeSimulator was created based on [Matias Rodriguez & Wojciech Makałowski.
 Software evaluation for de novo detection of transposons.
 2022 Mobil DNA](https://mobilednajournal.biomedcentral.com/articles/10.1186/s13100-022-00266-2).
 The original scripts were from [denovoTE-eval](https://github.com/IOB-Muenster/denovoTE-eval).
 Some existing functions had been modified and several new functions had been created for TEgenomeSimulator.
-The following table shows the major differences between denovoTE-eval and TEgenomeSimulator.
+The following table shows the major features that were kept, modified, or created in TEgenomeSimulator.

 | Features | denovoTE-eval | TEgenomeSimulator |
 |:---------|:-------------:|:-----------------:|